Perfect Plants to Place over Septic Systems

 American humorist Erma Bombeck wrote "The grass is always greener over the septic tank."
 Like so many things, she was right about this, too.

 Wildflowers, smaller ornamental grasses and non-woody perennials are fine to plant over a septic system.
-These are plants with shallow roots, which will not invade system piping.
+These are plants with shallow roots, which will not invade the septic system's piping.
 In fact, such plantings are helpful because they stabilize the soil surface and don't interfere with soil transpiration.

 Soil transpiration around a septic system is the movement of oxygen into the soil to aid in the process of breaking down matter and the evaporation of leachate or extra septic moisture.
 But planting should not be so dense or with a species that will interfere with soil transpiration or evaporation of leachate.
 Avoid large ornamental grasses like pampas grass or bamboo.